-• Efficiency Assessment
+Efficiency Assessment

 On an annual basis, each utility in Ontario is assigned an efficiency ranking based on its three-year average performance.
 To determine a ranking, electrical distributors are divided into five groups based on the magnitude of the difference between their actual costs and predicted costs.
 For 2013 and 2014, EPCOR was placed in Cohort 3 in terms of efficiency.
 Cohort 3 is considered average and is defined as having actual costs within +/- 10% of predicted costs.
-For 2015 to 2021, EPCOR demonstrated improvement and was placed in Cohort 2 by the OEB.
+For 2015 to 2022, EPCOR demonstrated improvement and was placed in Cohort 2 by the OEB.
 Cohort 2 is considered above average and is defined as having actual costs less than 10-25% of predicted costs.

-EPCOR achieved a three-year average for 2019 to 2021 of -10.1%% (2018 to 2020 - -11.0%) less than predicted costs.
-The Corporation's three-year average ranking has declined by 0.9% (2020 - 2.9%).
-For specifically the 2021 year, the result was 16.5% (2020 - 9.8%) less than predicted costs, which is a 6.7% improvement over the prior year.
-If the Corporation achieves a variance of at least 3.7% below predicted costs for 2022, it will maintain its position in Cohort 2 next year.
+EPCOR achieved a three-year average for 2020 to 2022 of 14.1%% (2018 to 2020 - 10.1%) less than predicted costs.
+The Corporation's three-year average ranking has improved by 4%.
+For specifically the 2022 year, the result was 16.0% (2021 - 16.5%) less than predicted costs, which consistent with the prior year.
 EPCOR will continue to prudently invest and maintain the distribution system to ensure costs remain competitive and within acceptable limits to our customers.

-• Total Cost per Customer
+Total Cost per Customer

 Total cost is calculated as the sum of a distributor's capital costs and OM&A costs, (including certain adjustments to make the costs more comparable between distributors, per reporting period) and dividing this cost figure by the total number of customers that EPCOR serves.
-Similar to most distributors in the province, EPCOR has experienced pressure on its total costs required to deliver quality and reliable services to customers.
-Province wide programs such as Time of Use pricing, growth in wage and benefits costs for our employees, as well as investments in new information systems technology and the renewal and growth of the distribution system, have all contributed to increased operating and capital costs.
+Similar to most distributors in the province, EPCOR has experienced pressure on its total costs required to deliver quality and reliable services to customers due to growth in wage and benefits costs for our employees, as well as investments in new information systems technology and the renewal and growth of the distribution system, have all contributed to increased operating and capital costs.

+The total cost performance result for 2022 is \$640 per customer, which is a 10% increase over the 2021 result.
 The total cost performance result for 2021 is \$584 per customer, which is a 3.9% decrease over the 2020 result.
 The total cost performance result for 2020 is \$608 per customer, which is a 5.2% decrease over the 2019 result.
 The total cost performance result for 2019 is \$641 per customer, which is a 20% increase over the 2018 result.
 The total cost performance result for 2018 is \$536 per customer, which is a 4.7% increase over the 2017 result.
-The total cost performance result for 2017 is \$512 per customer, which is a 5.4% decrease over the 2016 result.
-The total cost performance result for 2016 is \$541 per customer, which is a 2.5% increase over the 2015 result.